 Check the gifts when you get home.
 If there is a problem, contact the store as soon as possible and take a photograph (showing the time and date).

-What if the item does not work and has been given?
+What if the item does not work and has been gifted?

-If goods are defective and have not been misused you are entitled to a free repair, such as for replacement or partial refund, provided the fault is identified within the first six months after purchase.
+If goods are defective and have not been misused you are entitled to a free repair, a replacement or full refund, provided the fault is identified within the first six months after purchase.

-However strong your legal protection, if the seller will not obey the rules, you should seek legal advice on how best to resolve your dispute
+However strong the legal protection, some sellers will not obey the rules.
+If this happens to you, you should seek legal advice on how best to enforce your rights.

-You may also be interest to read Christmas on Credit – Know Your Rights.
+You may also be interested in reading Christmas on Credit – Know Your Rights.